 Hansman told CBC's The Early Edition the BCTF is meeting with the province Tuesday to discuss these incentives.

 He said the B.C.
-Teachers' Federation and the new NDP government will also be discussing other issues around restoring class size and composition following the BCTF's victory in the Supreme Court of Canada last year.
+Teachers' Federation and the new NDP government will also be discussing other issues around restoring class and composition following the BCTF's victory in the Supreme Court of Canada last year.